posm/OpenMapKit/README.md

 [OpenMapKitAndroid](https://github.com/AmericanRedCross/OpenMapKitAndroid) is the android client.

-Install and workflow information is available in the [wiki](https://github.com/americanredcross/openmapkitandroid/wiki).
+Install and workflow information is available on [openmapkit.org](https://openmapkit.org).

 [OpenMapKitWebsite](https://github.com/AmericanRedCross/OpenMapKitWebsite) is the website for the project.
 We are moving all training materials within the wiki to the website.